 6. Virtual Seminars

-These events have typically been used to showcase product offerings in intimate settings like restaurants, in-person.
-The digital boom has (with the right technology powering them) brought these type of marketing/sales events online, bringing with them a similar level of engagement if planned properly.
+These events have typically been used to showcase product offerings in intimate settings like restaurants and in person.
+The digital boom has (with the right technology powering them) brought these types of marketing/sales events online, bringing with them a similar level of engagement if planned properly.

 7. Virtual Trade Shows